mmraff/dltracker-dir-compare/README.md

 $ dltdir-compare --count PATH_1 PATH_2 [...
 PATH_n]
 $ dltdir-compare --unique --count PATH_1 PATH_2 [...
 PATH_n]
 ```
-**TODO:**
-* in compare-cli.js, change --stats-only to --count
-* get the program name from package.json, and set it on the Command instance!

 Show version and exit:
 ```